 Alisha, Year 8, was the first of the five to introduce herself and her party and she certainly set the bar high.
 Watch her Liberal Democrat opening speech here.

 Over fifty students in Years 7-10 are actively involved in the process.
-Even those who have not elected to be part of the candidates’ teams, press or administration are displaying a keen interest in finding out about the different political parties and the various techniques they will use to to win votes.
+Even those who have not elected to be part of the candidates’ teams, press or administration are displaying a keen interest in finding out about the different political parties and the various techniques they will use to win votes.

 Hands-on research training